terrier-org/terrier-core/doc/learning.md

 -   `FatRescoringMatching`: Takes a FatResultSet obtained from a parent Matching class and re-scores the documents contained within it based upon a predetermined weighting model.
 This differs from FatScoringMatching in that it returns the original FatResultSet rather than a new QueryResultSet.

 -   `FatFeaturedScoringMatching`: Permits many features to be calculated using a FatResultSet.
-In particular, takes a FatResultSet, and returns a FeaturedResultSet, which has each of a predefined number of features.
+In particular, takes a FatResultSet, and returns a FeaturedResultSet, where each document has calculated of a predefined number of features.
 Features can be one of three types:

-    1.  a query-dependent weighting model (denoted by a WMODEL prefix, and actually computed using FatScoringMatching).
+    1.  a query-dependent weighting model (denoted by a WMODEL prefix, and actually computed using FatScoringMatching) calculated for all query terms in the query.
+More advanced formulations of WMODEL are discussed in the (separate advanced guide)[learning_advanced.md].

     2.  a query-independent weighting model (typically a feature) loaded by [StaticFeature](javadoc/org/terrier/matching/models/StaticFeature.html) (NB: Terrier supports the loading of query independent features from a [variety of input file formats](javadoc/org/terrier/matching/models/StaticScoreModifierWeightingModel.html), however no methods of generating such features are provided out-of-the-box.) and